abhishek7k/phishing-email-analyzer/README.md

 Detailed Report: Generates a comprehensive, human-readable report summarizing all findings directly in the application.

-How it Works
+How it Works:

 The analyzer parses the raw structure of an email, including its headers, body (both plain text and HTML), and attachments.
 It then applies a series of heuristic rules and integrates with the VirusTotal API to identify suspicious patterns, malicious links, and known bad files.
 A cumulative risk score is calculated, which determines the overall risk level of the email.

-Getting Started
+Getting Started:

 Prerequisites
 Python 3.x installed on your system.